 How to Avoid Root Canal Pain

-As you wait for the pain from a root canal to subside, there are a few things you can do.
+As the pain from a root canal subsides, there are a few things you can do.
 For typical sensitivity or tenderness, take an over-the-counter pain reliever or any medications prescribed by your dentist.
 If the pain does not go away after taking medication, or if the pain is interfering with your daily activities, contact your general dentist.

 To avoid further pain or discomfort, don’t eat until you regain normal feeling in your mouth.
 If you try to eat while your cheeks, gums, or tongue are still numb, you could end up biting down on the sensitive tissue in your mouth.
-And biting down on the tooth that has had the root canal could damage it if you attempt to eat too soon.
-Instead, choose soft foods like mashed potatoes or smoothies while you recover from your root canal.
+Make sure you follow your endodontist’s instructions on what you may and may not eat post root canal.
+Choosing soft foods like mashed potatoes or smoothies will speed your recovery and assist with minimizing pain around the tooth.

 To avoid both pain associated with your root canal and further infections, it’s important to maintain good oral health habits.
-Brushing and flossing every day help ensure that you are removing harmful plaque and bacteria from the surface of your teeth.
+Brushing and flossing every day helps ensure you are removing harmful plaque and bacteria from the surface of your teeth.

 Contact Columbia Smiles if You Have Pain After a Root Canal

-In our dental practice in Columbia, our endodontist will ensure that your root canal goes smoothly and will give you advice on avoiding pain afterwards.
-To learn more about our dentistry services and root canal therapy options, reach out to our team at 410.690.4855 today.
+We work with highly respected endodontists in the Columbia area.
+To learn more about our dentistry services and root canal therapy, reach out to our team at 410.690.4855 today.